ongr-io/ApiBundle/README.md

                         repository: es.manager.default.product
 ```

-> The example above is a version of a minimal configuration.
-There are plenty of other configuration settings where you might need to change.
-Take a look at the [configuration page][5] for more information.
+> The example above shows a minimal configuration.
+To learn more take a look at the [configuration page][5].

 Add routing